 temporal separation: A significant length of time should pass between the execution of RESPOND and the eventual failure.

-stealth: The test, response, and failure code you insert in the program should be stealthy spatial separation: There should be as little static and dynamic connection between the RESPOND site and the failure site as possible.
+spatial separation: There should be as little static and dynamic connection between the RESPOND site and the failure site as possible.

 temporal separation: A significant length of time should pass between the execution of RESPOND and the eventual failure.